Subject and Object Pronouns

 Fill in the missing words in the detective's interrogation notes about the great pizza heist.
-Drag the correct pronouns into the blanks.
+Choose the correct pronoun for each blank.

 "The suspect grabbed the pepperoni pizza and ran.
 I saw her sprint down the alleyway.
 My partner and I chased the thief, but we were too slow to catch up."